vinceskahan/junk/README.md

 ### (1) Log in as the WeeWX user on the WeeWX computer

 If you run a 'pip' installation, this is the user you created the venv under.
-Simply open a terminal shell.
+Simply open a terminal shell then go to step (2) below.

 If you run a packaged installation, this is user 'weewx' but this account set does not permit interactive logins.
-To get around this, we need to use `sudo` to open the required shell by running `sudo -u weewx bash`.
-Then run `id -un` and `id -gn` which should both report `weewx` as your user and group.
-You will be in a bash shell as user 'weewx' group 'weewx' which is what a v5 pip installation runs as.
+To get around this, we need to use `sudo` to open the required shell by:
+* run `sudo -u weewx bash` to open a bash shell as user 'weewx'
+* then run `id -un` and `id -gn` to validate your your user and group are 'weewx'.
+* then go to step (2) below

 ### (2) Generate a public/private keypair

 Next run `ssh-keygen` to create a public/private key pair.
-Take the defaults.
+Take the defaults and simply hit return when prompted for passphrase.

 Optionally specify a filename you want to use for the keypair so that you have a keypair for WeeWX rsync operations only.

 The remainder of this example assumes you will name the keypair.